Fall 2021 and Spring 2022

 Contact Marie Benson with questions.

-All interns must abide by the same placement rules that apply to student teachers.
-For example, an MC-EA major who does his/her field study at the middle school level must student teach or intern at the elementary level (and vice versa).
+Because MC-EA majors complete their field study at both elementary and middle school levels, student teaching internships may be completed at either the elementary or middle school level.
 An EA-A major who does his/her field study at the middle school level must student teach or intern at the high school level (and vice versa).Forms/documents necessary to apply for a teacher internship are listed below.

 1. Teacher Internship Application Form